Find Affordable College Courses

 On average, nursing graduates from Columbia College Missouri take out $34,293 in student loans while working on their degree.

-Out of the 16 schools in Missouri that were part of this year’s ranking, Southeast Missouri State University landed the # 5 spot on the list.
-Located in the city of Cape Girardeau, Southeast Missouri State University is a public school with a moderately-sized student population.
+You’ll be in good company if you decide to attend Southeast Missouri State University.
+It ranked #5 on our 2023 Most Popular Online Nursing Schools in Missouri list.
+Located in the city of Cape Girardeau, Southeast Missouri State University is a public school with a medium-sized student population.

 The average amount in student loans that nursing majors at Southeast Missouri State University take out is $27,000.
 The average monthly payment of a loan this size is about $129, assuming that the borrower is on a 10-year repayment plan.